Bob-Wright/Storybook-Fast-Accessible-Mobile-First-Comic-Book-Builder/readme.md

-I like to code, especially code which presents things like web pages, and in particular I like to write code that in turn writes code.
+I like to write code, especially code which presents things like web pages, and in particular I like to write code that writes web page code.
 I like to do systems admin and configuration.
 I like to draw and write fiction as well, so it occurred to me that an application to share comic books or other sequential documents created from my (and other's) content would be useful, and certainly fun to write.
 That is the impetus for Storybook.

 Storybook Comic Book Builder is an accessible Content Creator Application that in turn creates accessible documents.
-We have set requirements for the Builder that the comics or documents that it makes
+We have set requirements for the Builder, that the comics or documents it makes

      ~ use a mobile-first responsive design